 The movement of air across the earth determines the weather and climate of all regions.
-The sun’s radiation heats up the land, sea and the air.
-The land and water bodies also heat up the air over it making it less dense.
-Here hot air increases and creates a low pressure over that area and cold air sinks and creates a region of high pressure.
-Air like all fluids likes to maintain equal pressure.
+The sun’s radiation heats up the land, sea and air.
+The land and water bodies also heat up the air, making it less dense.
+Here, hot air increases and creates low pressure over that area and cold air sinks and creates a region of high pressure.
+Air, like all fluids, likes to maintain equal pressure.
 To do so, cold air from high-pressure areas flows into regions of lower pressure.

 As the air rises, the temperature falls and the air cools.
-Unable to hold vapor, the water is released as rain.
-Since, the Himalayas are so tall, by the time the air reaches the Tibetan Plateau and Ladakh; it has cooled sufficiently to release almost all the moisture it can hold.
+Unable to hold vapour, the water is released as rain.
+Since the Himalayas are so tall, by the time the air reaches the Tibetan Plateau and Ladakh, it has cooled sufficiently to release almost all the moisture it can hold.
 Hence, Tibet and Ladakh only receive dry winds which equalize the low pressure but bring very little rain.

-As winter approaches, the reverse happens.
+When winter approaches, the reverse happens.
 The land begins to cool quickly compared to the ocean and air begins to flow back to the sea.
-This air, however, is dry since it has lost all its moisture over land.
-However, air coming from the North East of India and Bengal pass over the Bay of Bengal before reaching Tamil Nadu.
+This air, however, is dry since it has lost all its moisture over land, though, the air coming from the North East of India and Bengal passes over the Bay of Bengal before reaching Tamil Nadu.
 During this transit, the winds pick up sufficient moisture from the sea to cause rain over Tamil Nadu.
 This monsoon is called the Returning Monsoon.
-The low pressure is sometimes called a depression.
+The low pressure is sometimes called depression.

 To learn more about the movement of air, visit BYJU’S.